AkashicRecords/AkashicRecords/README.md

 ## Hi there 👋

-#### Inspirational Quote : "It's not that I condone fascism or any 'ism' for that matter.
-Ism's, in my opinion, are not good.
-A person should not believe in an 'ism,' he should believe in himself." ~Ferris Bueller
+#### Inspirational Quote : "Real mastery begins when you question not just what is said, but why it’s said and what’s missing.
+Very few ever reach that level, biological or machine." ~ChatGPT 4o

 ## Current Projects
   ### Interceptor  -